cabforum/servercert/docs/EVG.md

 ### 1.3.5  Other participants
 ## 1.4  Certificate usage
 ### 1.4.1  Appropriate certificate uses
+EV Certificates are intended for establishing Web-based data communication conduits via the TLS/SSL protocols and for verifying the authenticity of executable code.

+#### 1.4.1.1.
+Primary Purposes

+The primary purposes of an EV Certificate are to:

+1. **Identify the legal entity that controls a Web site**: Provide a reasonable assurance to the user of an Internet browser that the Web site the user is accessing is controlled by a specific legal entity identified in the EV Certificate by name, address of Place of Business, Jurisdiction of Incorporation or Registration and Registration Number or other disambiguating information; and

+2. **Enable encrypted communications with a Web site**: Facilitate the exchange of encryption keys in order to enable the encrypted communication of information over the Internet between the user of an Internet browser and a Web site.

+#### 1.4.1.2.
+Secondary Purposes

+The secondary purposes of an EV Certificate are to help establish the legitimacy of a business claiming to operate a Web site or distribute executable code, and to provide a vehicle that can be used to assist in addressing problems related to phishing, malware, and other forms of online identity fraud.
+By providing more reliable third-party verified identity and address information regarding the business, EV Certificates may help to:

+1. Make it more difficult to mount phishing and other online identity fraud attacks using Certificates;
+2. Assist companies that may be the target of phishing attacks or online identity fraud by providing them with a tool to better identify themselves to users; and
+3. Assist law enforcement organizations in their investigations of phishing and other online identity fraud, including where appropriate, contacting, investigating, or taking legal action against the Subject.

 ### 1.4.2 Prohibited certificate uses
+EV Certificates focus only on the identity of the Subject named in the Certificate, and not on the behavior of the Subject.
+As such, an EV Certificate is **not** intended to provide any assurances, or otherwise represent or warrant:

+1. That the Subject named in the EV Certificate is actively engaged in doing business;
+2. That the Subject named in the EV Certificate complies with applicable laws;
+3. That the Subject named in the EV Certificate is trustworthy, honest, or reputable in its business dealings; or
+4. That it is "safe" to do business with the Subject named in the EV Certificate.
 ## 1.5  Policy administration
 ### 1.5.1  Organization administering the document
 ### 1.5.2  Contact person